1) Plant History & General Information:

 - Sunlight Requirements: Full Shade, Partial Shade, Full Sunlight

 - Soil Requirements: Although sweet potatoes may be grown on various types of soil, best results and highest yields will be obtained on soils that are loose, free from rocks, fairly fertile with a pH of 5.0 to 6.0 and with good drainage.
-Sweet potatoes grown in tightly packed or rock-filled soils will produce many misshapen roots.
+Sweet potatoes are grown in tightly packed or rock-filled soils will produce many misshapen roots.

 Propagation: Cutting, Division, Grafting, Seed, Separating